 Next post I’ll explain how to get a foreign language dictionary to work so you can look up words while reading foreign language books.

-This artilce was posted on Tuesday, September 28th, 2010 at 10:51 pm and is filed under Books & Stories, Dictionaries, Language Dictionaries, Languages, Learning, Reading, Reading, Teaching, The Kindle.
+This article was posted on Tuesday, September 28th, 2010 at 10:51 pm and is filed under Books & Stories, Dictionaries, Language Dictionaries, Languages, Learning, Reading, Reading, Teaching, The Kindle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.